Coordinator: Mr. Joseph Takacs

-While many gifted students at the elementary and middle school level are served in a self-contained gifted classroom, gifted students at LHS have the opportunity, along with any student who meets the prerequisites, to take advanced and Advanced Placement classes can do so at Lakewood High School.
-LHS provides many of these rigorous courses, and with the consent of parents and teachers, students may pursue this advanced level sequence throughout high school.
+Any student who meets the prerequisites, to take advanced and Advanced Placement classes can do so at Lakewood High School.
+LHS provides many rigorous courses, and with the consent of parents and teachers, students may pursue an advanced level sequence throughout high school.
 Please see the course listings for Advanced Placement Courses to the right of this page.

 News from National Honor Society: